cornishcoder1/the_paper_lounge/README.md

 ## Platforms
 - Cloudinary - Storage of static files for deployed site
 - Github - Repository with Git version control
-- GitPod - IDE used for developement
+- GitPod - IDE used for development
 - Heroku - Platform for final deployed version of site

 ## Services